Yhtiyar/wikiracer/README.md

 [Here](https://github.com/Yhtiyar/wikiracer/tree/main/benchmark-logs) are becnhmark logs.
 #### Counclusion:
 - Use BFS agent for very popular articles
-- Use Agent_C fot others
+- Use Agent_C for others